DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 **+**:

-- quick and simple to build
+- Quick and simple to build.

 **-**:

-- at break the whole network will fall
+- At break the whole network will fall.

 ---